Bob-Group/bobgo-magento-extension/Readme.md

 Run the following command in Magento 2 root folder:</br>

->_Note: You must have composer installed on your server & at this point this option_
+>_Note: You must have composer installed on your server for this option_

 #### 1. Execute the following command to install the module: